danielbatchford/2048AI/README.md

 sum of the number of adjacent diagonal tiles with matching values.
 ## How To Run
 Clone the repository and run `java -jar 2048AI.jar` in the cloned directory.
-Settings can be changed by modiying the `Constants` interface located at `src/danielbatchford/Constants`.
+Settings can be changed by modiying the `Constants` interface located at `src/danielbatchford/Constants` and then recompiling the .jar file.

 #### Controls
 - Use number keys `0-9` to control the game speed.